For $1,800, we sell used or repaired, improved, warrantied ZF 5HP-24A transmissions for the Audi Quattro with the 4.2 V8:

 Often when this sort of catastrophic failure occurs, an owner figures that more and more big-ticket items are probably going to keep failing and it’s probably prudent to just get rid of the car.

+We disagree.
 We love using these cars as our daily drivers, and we know them well.
 The main points of failure are:

 - The coolant reservoir eventually cracks.
 It’s easy to swap out and costs less than $100 new.